 License must be displayed

-Excise and Licenses will email a professional license to all licensees.
+The Department of Licensing and Consumer Protection will email a professional license to all licensees.
 This license (or a clear picture of it) must always be displayed.

 Requirement to keep contact information up to date